-California Correctional Institution, or CCI, recently held its first golf tournament at the Rio Bravo Country Club in Bakersfield.
-Inspired after the passing of a retired employee, CCI put together the fundraiser in a little over two months, raising over $10,000 to help children.
+California Correctional Institution (CCI) recently held its first golf tournament at the Rio Bravo Country Club in Bakersfield.
+Inspired after the passing of a retired employee, CCI put together the fundraiser in a little over two months.
+Despite the time frame, they raised over $10,000 to help children.

 On April 4, after attending a funeral for a retired employee, Warden W.J.
-“Joe” Sullivan asked Lieutenant Elias Garcia if the institution’s staff would be up for a small golf tournament to create an opportunity for them to enjoy being together somewhere other than work.
+“Joe” Sullivan asked Lt.
+Elias Garcia if the institution’s staff would be up for a small golf tournament.
+The warden thought it would create an opportunity for them to enjoy being together somewhere other than work.

-Lieutenant Garcia immediately set the idea in motion, calling on Lieutenant Eric “Bart” Barthelmes, whose skills at planning and organizing are exceptional.
+Garcia immediately set the idea in motion, calling on Lt.
+Eric “Bart” Barthelmes, whose skills at planning and organizing are exceptional.
 Together, they cobbled together a committee of some of the institution’s best golfers.

 Bart called upon Correctional Officers Cody Bloxom, Jason Fabrie and Steve Dickerson.
 Within four days of inception, a committee was formed and the team met in the Warden’s Conference Room.
-Ideas were exchanged, phone calls were made to secure a venue, lock in possible dates and times, and discuss door prizes.
-Through all the excitement, the team felt something was missing.
-Officer Fabrie suggested they needed a rookie.
+Through all the excitement, the team felt something was missing so Fabrie suggested they needed a rookie.

-“The visit of the center was humbling.
+“It was humbling.
 I was awestruck to see the interaction of the men and women at the center with the children.
-They were patient, kind, and caring to the children.
-Ms. Johnson stated that approximately 100 children are received monthly and taken care of until they are placed with family members or foster parents,” Garcia said.
+They were patient, kind, and caring,” Garcia said.

-Within seven days of inception, Lieutenant Garcia scheduled a meeting with Warden Sullivan and the golf committee.
+Within seven days of inception, Garcia scheduled a meeting with the warden and planning committee.

-“I thought this would be a small tournament.
-I was a little concerned about the short amount of time, but I was proud of the work these guys did in only weeks,” Warden Sullivan said.
+“I was a concerned about the short amount of time, but am proud of the work they did,” Sullivan said.

-Officer Butler was unrelenting in his pursuit of securing local sponsors in Bakersfield and Porterville, all during his off-hours.
-The California Correctional Peace Officers Association came through with a donation of $500 dollars, which helped the final total of contributions.
+Butler secured local sponsors in Bakersfield and Porterville, all during his off-hours.
+The California Correctional Peace Officers Association also came through with a donation of $500 dollars, boosting the final total.

 “I can’t believe these guys pulled this off in such little time.
 They are a wonderful example of the staff that CCI have working there.
-We truly have the best staff and I hope that we can continue to help the Jamison Center out in any way we can,” Warden Sullivan said.
+We have the best staff.
+I hope we can continue to help the Jamison Center any way we can,” Sullivan said.